ens-emily/ensembl-docs/data_access/biomart_r_package.md

 ### useEnsembl

-The "useEnsembl" function allow you to connect to a an ensembl website mart by specifying a BioMart and dataset parameters.
+The "useEnsembl" function allow you to connect to an Ensembl website mart by specifying a BioMart and dataset parameters.
 For example, to connect to the Ensembl live gene mart human dataset (GRCh38):

 <pre class="code">> library(biomaRt)
 > ensembl = useEnsembl(biomart="ensembl", dataset="hsapiens_gene_ensembl")